DanioPurdue/Microbot-Project/README.md

 ## Future Improvement

 The current approach is not perfect.
 The color tracking method could be faster by using the CUDA library.
-Kalmain feature can be finely tuned to increase the stability of the path planing.
+Kalman feature can be finely tuned to increase the stability of the path planning.
 A Kalman function is included in the project folder, but it is not perfect.
 Although it can improve the stability, it sensitive to the displacement of the probe.
-Due to the fruction from the petridish and magnetization of the robot, the robot is not easy to control.
-Reinforcement Learning could be useful for the system learn the parameters of the maganetic field which can lead to finer control of the movement of the robot.
+Due to the friction from the petri dishes and magnetization of the robot, the robot is not easy to control.
+Reinforcement Learning could be useful for the system learn the parameters of the magnetic field which can lead to finer control of the movement of the robot.

-For the control side, a haptic feedback controller can be added to allow a more interactive control.
+For the control side, there is a PID controller inside the control class.
+Three parameters(Kp, Kd, Ki) could be finely tuned for each case to achieve a better result.
+Current PID algorithm assumes a stable sampling time and only uses finite difference equations without actually take the sampling rate into calculation.
+This could be improved in the future version.
+Also a haptic feedback controller could be incorporated into the program to allow a more interactive control.
+Currently the magnetic filed generator's code(Arduino) is independent from the main program but is also included in this repository.
+It requires a modified Arduino USB host library to support the space navigator, which is also included.

 ## Ideas Behind the Algorithm

 ### Feature Based Approach

-The main body of the feature trackng code in the `featuretrackerGPU.h`
+The main body of the feature tracking code in the `featuretrackerGPU.h`

 Prior to the tracking of the robot, the developed program is initialized by loading the calibration data specific to the $\mu$FSMM robot being used.
 In practice a non-linear polynomial fit to the experimental force-deflection data is used as the calibration data in the tracking algorithm.)
 Next, a set of interactive features that allow the user to manually select the templates of the whole robot, the main body of the robot, and the end-effector tip or probe from the current camera frame.
 Examples of such templates are shown below